Windows and Office 365

 Intel Processor

 As a customer, I would expect the product with the higher number to be the better one!
 And therein lies the problem.
-Not all megahertz and gigahertz are created equal, and rating products that way is about rating a car’s performance based on what RPM the engine runs.
+Not all megahertz and gigahertz are created equal, and rating products that way is like rating a car’s performance based on what RPM the engine runs at.
 It’s not an accurate indication of how fast the processor is!
 But it happened.

 Core i3